Krill Oil vs Cod Liver Oil – Which Fish Oil Is Better?

 DHA and EPA are mainly found in seafood and ALA is found in plant based foods like seeds.
 ALA converts to DHA and EPA but the conversion rate is very low.
 Therefore, it’s best to consume DHA and EPA to receive the optimal benefits 9.

-The health benefits of krill oil and cod liver oil include the following:
+The health benefits of each oil include the following:

-Krill oil and cod liver oil may help keep the heart healthy by preventing the following:
+Heart health is crucial and both of them may help keep the heart healthy by preventing the following:

 - High blood pressure